loginab/String-manipulation/README.md

 ------------

-Input:The arrangement of words has to be changed Output:The changed arrangement be of to words has
+Input:The arrangement of words has to be changed Output:changed arrangement be of to words has The

 replace_space.cpp
 -------------